Jebaitedneko/dtb-recompiler-bash/README.md

 As with the case of dtbo, you can't perform deletions of nodes and properties.

 Otherwise, use dtb modder if the node is defined there.

 DTBO Mod method is there primarily for nodes which are absent in the base dtb.

-Things like sde panels work this way as they were abstracted out from the base dtb for decluttering
+Things like sde panels work this way as they were abstracted out from the base dtb for decluttering.

 It is to be noted that the second agument be passed within single quotes.

 Manually escape any double quotes in the properties if you are planning to use double quotes anyways.

-Edit `run-dtbo.sh` and add new `push_node` function calls as needed, then recompile with
+Edit `run-dtbo.sh` and add new `push_node` function calls as needed.

-`./run-dtbo.sh`

-A flashable dtbo-mod.zip will be pushed to /sdcard.

 ### Notes for those who want to adapt this for their devices